Take US 93 from Las Vegas to Ely

 As for the Million Dollar Courthouse, tiffany lamps, gilded ceilings, indoor drinking fountains, and many other swanky flourishes helped earn the “Million Dollar Courthouse” its mining-era moniker.
 Today, admission is free to what’s now a relic-rich museum flaunting the town’s history.

 Travel Nevada PRO TIP: Regular visiting season is May–Oct., but call the Lincoln County Museum during the appointment-only months and you’ll probably have the courtroom’s life-size cast of mannequins all to yourself.
 (Because, well… #WeirdNevada?)
 Oh, and of course, be sure to check out the old jail behind the courthouse, too.

 Boot Hill Cemetery is another great reminder of the town’s origins as a lawless Western outpost.
 The cemetery sits below an old aerial tramway that was used in the 1920s and ’30s to carry ore from the mines to a mill on the hill.

-Looking for libations?
-A few classic Sagebrush Saloons await, including the famous (and said to be most likely haunted) Overland Hotel & Saloon.
-Prefer coffee?
-Perk up and peek at art at Ghost Town Art & Coffee Co.
+Feel like you earned some days-end libations?
+A few classic sagebrush saloons await, including the famous (and said to be most likely haunted) Overland Hotel & Saloon, where you’ll also find comfy, old-school rooms.